 Repetition is how toddlers figure out how things work and fit together.
 He may fill a box with toys and dump them out repeatedly to comprehend full and empty and in and out.
 In addition, your toddler may want to hear the same story over and over or sing the same song again and again.
 This type of repetition helps your child to know what to expect and provides a sense of security and control.
 Even better, it helps them to master new skills and boosts their self-confidence.

 Name That Tune

 A large part of exploring for toddlers is discovering how to make things work.
 Toddlers use their fingers and hands to push buttons, put things into boxes and dump the box, and turn pages.
 Knowing how to push and pull allows your toddler to play music and enjoy a treasured book.
-In addition, your toddler may also enjoy finger painting, coloring, playing with dough or squeezing water from a sponge.
+In addition, your little one may also enjoy toddler games to play like finger painting, coloring, playing with dough or squeezing water from a sponge.

 Very soon, with all these educational toddler games to play, your little one will be smarter than most others.